Tucson and Phoenix Divorce Lawyers

-In Pima County, the Family Court enters child support orders in divorce, legal separation, and parenting plan cases.
+In both Pima and Maricopa County, the Family Court enters child support orders in divorce, legal separation, and parenting plan cases.
 Both parents are financially responsible for providing the basic necessities for their children.
 In a divorce case, the Family Law Court takes into consideration the quality and standard of living the children would have if the parents were to remain together as a family unit.
 It is understandable that each parent is concerned about how much the court will require them to pay in child support.
 Arizona Revised Statute 25-501(A) requires each parent to provide reasonable financial support and sets forth guidelines and factors to establish the amount.

 In Arizona, the Family Court is required to use a formula to prepare child support worksheets.
 Although this is the presumptive amount the court will order, it is possible for the court to deviate from that amount based upon a variety of factors.
 The criteria for a deviation are fact specific and complex.
-Our experienced Tucson attorneys at Desert View Law PLLC are here to help guide you through the process and calculation to determine what child support should be or if there are any criteria present to deviate from the standard calculation.
+Our experienced Tucson and Phoenix attorneys at Desert View Law PLLC are here to help guide you through the process and calculation to determine what child support should be or if there are any criteria present to deviate from the standard calculation.